Fossil fuel divestment: Fossil Free MIT and MIT Divest

 Following the campus-wide conversation, on 21 October 2015, President L. Rafael Reif announced the MIT Plan for Action on Climate Change.
-While the plan enacted many of the committee's recommendations, the university administration chose not to divest its holdings in fossil fuel companies, stating that "divestment ... is incompatible with the strategy of engagement with industry to solve problems that is at the heart of today’s plan."
+While the plan enacted many of the committee's recommendations, the university administration chose not to divest its holdings in fossil fuel companies, stating that "divestment ... is incompatible with the strategy of engagement with industry to solve problems that is at the heart of today's plan."

 The following day, Fossil Free MIT began a sit-in outside the office of the President to protest the shortcomings of the plan, including the rejection of divestment.
 Over 100 people overall participated in the sit-in, which received coverage by multiple news outlets, including the Boston Globe, Boston Magazine, and the Daily Caller.
 The sit-in, which lasted 116 days, ended officially with an agreement with Vice President for Research Maria Zuber following negotiations about how to improve the Plan.
 The agreement did not include divestment, but succeeded in establishing a climate advisory committee and a climate ethics forum.
 In addition, the administration agreed to strengthen the university's carbon mitigation commitments, striving for carbon neutrality "as soon as possible".

 In 2019, the divestment campaign at MIT was restarted by a new student-led group, MIT Divest.
 One of their projects has been to engage the MIT administration in a public dialogue about the effectiveness of the 2015 MIT Climate Action Plan and set goals for MIT's next iteration of the Climate Action Plan set to be released in 2021.

 Faith organizations

 The biggest part of fossil fuel divestment commitments come from faith organizations – 350 from 1,300.
 On 18 May 2020, 42 faith organizations declared that they are divesting from fossil fuels.
 They called for a green recovery from the COVID-19 pandemic.
-Catholic organisations with 40 billion dollars in assets joined Catholic Impact Investing Pledge.
+Catholic organisations with US$40 billion in assets joined Catholic Impact Investing Pledge.

 In 2020 the Catholic Church published a manual called "Journeying Towards Care For Our Common Home" that explains to Catholics how to divest from institutions considered to be harmful by the Catholic Church.
 Those include fossil fuels, child labour, and weapons.
 The Vatican Bank claims that it is not investing in fossil fuels with many other Catholic organisations.
 Pope Francis has called for climate action for many years.
 He published a call to stop the climate crisis named Laudato si'.